 In May 2014, the Financial Accounting Standards Board (the "FASB") issued ASU 2014-09, Revenue from Contracts with Customers that replaces the existing accounting standards for revenue recognition with a single comprehensive five-step model.
 The core principle is to recognize revenue upon the transfer of goods or services to customers at an amount that reflects the consideration expected to be received.
 The FASB also issued ASU 2015-14, Deferral of Effective Date that deferred the effective date for the new guidance until the annual reporting period beginning after December 15, 2017, and interim periods within those annual periods.
 Early adoption is permitted, but not before the original effective date (periods beginning after December 15, 2016).
 The standard permits the use of either the retrospective (restating all years presented in the Company's financial statements) or cumulative effect (recording the impact of adoption as an adjustment to retained earnings at the beginning of the year of adoption) transition method.
 Since its issuance, the FASB has also amended several aspects of the new guidance, including; ASU 2016-08 Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net) which clarifies the Topic 606 guidance on principal versus agent considerations, ASU 2016-10 Revenue from Contracts with Customers (Topic 606) - Identifying Performance Obligations and Licensing that clarifies identification of a performance obligation and address revenue recognition associated with the licensing of intellectual property, ASU 2016-12 Revenue from Contracts with Customers (Topic 606), Narrow Scope Improvements and Practical Expedients clarifying assessment of collectability criterion, non-cash consideration and other technical corrections and ASU 2016-20 Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers is the result of the FASB Board decision to issue a separate Update for technical corrections and improvements.
 The Company intends to adopt this guidance effective January 1, 2018 using the cumulative effect method.
-The Company has reviewed its current customer agreements and believes that all current open agreements as of March 31, 2017 will be settled prior to adoption of this guidance on January 1, 2018.
-The Company does not anticipate significant changes to our current revenue recognition policy resulting from adoption of the new guidance.
+The Company has reviewed its current customer agreements and believes that all current open agreements as of June 30, 2017 will be settled prior to adoption of this guidance on January 1, 2018.
+The Company does not anticipate significant changes to our current revenue recognition policy resulting from adoption of the new guidance; however, we anticipate significant changes related to footnote disclosures to the consolidated financial statements as a result of the adoption of the new guidance.